nginxinc/nginx-azure-workshops/labs/lab11/readme.md

 1. Try with Chrome, Right Click to Inspect the traffic.
 Select the Network tab.
 Again, look at the Headers:

-    You see Nginx sending the HTTP 301 Redirect to `na.geo.example.com`.
+    You see NGINX sending the HTTP 301 Redirect to `na.geo.example.com`.

     ![Chrome Redirect](media/lab11_chrome-dctest.png)

-    You see Chrome following the Redirect, and landing on the correct FQDN, which Nginx will route to the matching Server block in that Data Center.
+    You see Chrome following the Redirect, and landing on the correct FQDN, which NGINX will route to the matching Server block in that Data Center.

     ![Chrome NA Host](media/lab11_chrome-na-host.png)

-    >NOTE:  The Solution above could easily be adapted for States, or Regions, or Languages, or even Postal Codes request routing, using the appropriate MaxMind $geoip2 variables for your Nginx map blocks.
+    >NOTE:  The Solution above could easily be adapted for States, or Regions, or Languages, or even Postal Codes request routing, using the appropriate MaxMind $geoip2 variables for your NGINX map blocks.

 <br/>

-## NGINXperts Solution: Test GeoIP2 lookups on Nginx with an HTTP Header
+## NGINXperts Solution: Test GeoIP2 lookups on NGINX with an HTTP Header

 ![N4A](media/nginx-azure-icon.png) | ![GeoIP](media/geoip-icon.jpeg)

 <br/>

 **NO WAY you say...** Yes, that's right!
-You can use Nginx with GeoIP2 to perform MaxMind Database lookups on your Nginx server.
-You only need to add three things to your Nginx configs:
+You can use NGINX with GeoIP2 to perform MaxMind Database lookups on your NGINX server.
+You only need to add three things to your NGINX configs:

 - Create new GeoIP2 `test` variables
 - Create a new `/testip` location block
 - Update the new `return Directive` to use the new $test_geoip2 variables.

-1. Add new Nginx $variables: Update your `/etc/nginx/includes/geoip2_variables.conf` to include 8 new `test_` variables, with the `SOURCE = X-Forward-For Header` parameter, as shown.
-You do Remember that Nginx converts all HTTP Request Headers to lower case, changes any dashes to underscores, and adds the `http_` prefix.
-So the Header `X-Forwarded-For` will become the Nginx $variable `$http_x_fowarded_for`.
+1. Add new NGINX $variables: Update your `/etc/nginx/includes/geoip2_variables.conf` to include 8 new `test_` variables, with the `SOURCE = X-Forward-For Header` parameter, as shown.
+You do Remember that NGINX converts all HTTP Request Headers to lower case, changes any dashes to underscores, and adds the `http_` prefix.
+So the Header `X-Forwarded-For` will become the NGINX $variable `$http_x_fowarded_for`.

     ```nginx
-    # Nginx 4 Azure - geoip2_variables.conf
+    # NGINX 4 Azure - geoip2_variables.conf
     # Chris Akker, Shouvik Dutta, Adam Currier - Jan 2025
     #
     # Using "GeoLite2-Country" as one of the EditionIDs in /etc/nginx/GeoIP.conf